zveric/Computer-Science-Notes/Procedural Languages.md

 		- #### By reference:
 			- Actual memory location of data is used so changes can be made to the actual value of data
 - ## Reserved Words
-	- Reserved words are words that cannot be used as an identifier (i.e. the name of a variable, function or label) because they have a special meaning to the compiler.
+	- Reserved words are words that cannot be used as an identifier (i.e. the name of a variable, function or label) because they have a special meaning to the ((6527c258-1d86-434f-9d4e-ea75756acc2a)) .
 	- They are also known as keywords, which are a subset of reserved words.
 - ## File Handling
 	- Some computer languages combine the 'Open' and 'Create' function so if the file does not exist, it is created.